-Whoever created the tilting rig was light-years ahead of the time.
+Whoever created the jangada’s tilting rig, they were light-years ahead of the time.
 Imagine a sail that looks like a wing, able to be oriented from one side to the other to maximize lift at different points of the wind.

 What makes this possible is the banco da vela.
 Typically called the banco, it looks like an ancient sawhorse stuck across the foredeck.
 The banco’s main member is a horizontal beam supported on two stout legs.
 A vertical socket cuts through the beam at the center, open on the aft side to accept the mast.
 This socket is the upper support and pivot point for the mast.

 Sitting on the deck directly below this beam is the carlinga – a thick board with a series of holes carved into the top.
-When sailing, the mast’s foot is pegged into the leeward hole which angles the spar windward about ten to fifteen degrees.
+When sailing, the mast’s foot is pegged into the leeward hole, which angles the upper part of the spar toward the wind.
 This improves sailing in two ways.
 First, it brings the sail’s center of effort (lift) more in line with the hull’s center of resistance (drag), thereby reducing the boat’s weather helm, though there is still plenty of that.
 And second, as a jangada heels with the wind, the sail rotates to a more vertical orientation.
-The lift from a vertical sail, unlike one heeling leeward, will have no downward force component pushing down on the boat.
+The lift from a vertical sail, unlike one leaning leeward, will have no downward force component pushing the boat down.
 Anyone who has sailed through a gust with too much canvas up knows what it feels like to have the rail forced underwater.
+(Not a good feeling.)
 As a jangada relies solely on buoyancy and human weight to prevent it from tipping over, the windward tilting mast helps to keep the crew out of the water.

-“Let’s turn!”
-Mamede called out from the steering bench, telling his crew it was time to tack.
+“Let’s turn,” Mamede called out from the steering bench, telling his crew it was time to tack.
 Both Ze and João freed themselves from their espeque lines and walked forward to the tabernacle.
-First, João climbed up on the windward side of the beam and leaned his shoulder into the tilting spar, gripping it firmly with both hands.
-Standing on the deck just below him, Ze squeezed in on the same side.
-Seeing the men were ready to tack, Mamede turned to me and said, “Watch your head when the boom comes over.”
+João positioned himself first by climbing up on the windward side of the beam and leaning his shoulder onto the tilting spar, gripping it firmly with both hands.
+Ze then squeezed in below him and also braced himself to push.
+Seeing his men were ready to tack, Mamede turned to me and said, “Watch your head when the boom comes over.”

 “VAI!”
 Mamede shouted, driving the tiller down while at the same time freeing the mainsheet from the calçador.
-Our bow sprang up, the sails started luffing, and both men at the banco started huffing — lifting the mast to free the foot while pushing forward to lever it over.
+Our bow sprang up, the sails started luffing, and both men at the banco started huffing — lifting the mast to free the foot from its hole, while pushing forward to lever it over.
 Kept in line by restraining branches fore and aft, the foot raced across the carlinga with a sharp squeak (wet hardwood rubbing wet hardwood).
 It jumped the center hole and would have jumped the far one too if not for a thick stopping block nailed at the outer edge.
 Hitting the block with a dull WHAP! (wet hardwood smacking wet hardwood) the foot had nowhere to go but down into the hole.
-As the boom swung in, Mamede caught it with both hands and hefted it over the three espeque posts.
+As the boom swung in, Mamede caught it with both hands and hefted it over the espeque posts.
 I helped him with this, though he didn’t need it and would have preferred I hadn’t from the tight look of concern he shot me when the boom was over.
-Mamede then brought in the mainsheet to trim the sail while Ze sheeted the jib to the leeward side of the banco.
-In no time at all we were clipping along — good as gold.
+He then pulled in the mainsheet to trim the sail while Ze sheeted the jib to the leeward side of the banco.
+And in no time at all we were clipping along on our new tack.